BigPolarBear1/factorization_v3/README.md

 Perhaps fate wanted me to delay my work.. for whatever reason.
 But now is the time I guess.
 Sadly tomorrow I have an appointment at the bank, but after that I will work day and night to finish this now.
 It's going to be great folks.
 Imagine all the things we're going to do, factoring numbers and shit.
 Hehehehheheheheheehehe.
 The machine at the end of time will be pleased.

+Update: Adjusting the coefficient works.... works perfectly.. trick was to just subtract primes from the coefficient that the other side divides to.. that way you maintain congruence.
+Instant smooth finding.
+I'll call it a night for today.
+Tomorrow go to appointment.. once I get back... the final hours of my work begin until publication... it's just math, don't worry folks, with math we'll make this world a better place. cheers.